kelomo2502/budget-app/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+ This web application UI design was inspired by [Gregoire Vella on Behance.](https://www.behance.net/gregoirevella)
 - Hat tip to anyone whose code was used
 - Inspiration
 - etc